flaviodeoliveira/page-xml-parser/README.md

 # page-xml-parser

-PAGE XML parser for Handwritten Text Recognition (HTR) Creation of a dataset from line-to-text alignment in Transkribus
+PAGE XML parser for Handwritten Text Recognition (HTR).
+Creation of a dataset from line-to-text alignment in Transkribus

 ## Environment Setup (or venv etc.)